 Je M’accuse doesn’t profoundly delve into any subject as it skates through tales from Brigstocke’s day-to-day life.
 This is by no means a criticism.
 These stories do not seem carefully concocted to get the best laughs; instead they seem open and honest, making the audience warm to Brigstocke as a madcap raconteur.
 From accounts of his days as an obese goth to weird dance routines on an oil rig, Brigstocke has created a show that, although sometimes slightly clumsy, is loveable and fun.

-Marcus Brigstocke: Je M’accuse is at Soho Theatre until 24th May 2014, for further information or to book visit here.
+Marcus Brigstocke: Je M’accuse is at Soho Theatre until 24th May 2014.
+For further information or to book visit the theatre’s website here.

 Watch Alex Belfield interview Marcus Brigstocke here: